Note

 In general, most simulation studies only focus on single hourly orders.
 Yet, the reality includes a lot more than that, especially different types of block orders.
 The question is, how much do the advanced order types deviate the market outcome.

 To showcase that ASSUME can handle different order types an advanced market clearing algorithm is created and tested with three different strategies.
-The testing scenarios are defined as 12 units (one for each technology) and an unflexible demand, cleared on a day-ahead market.
+The testing scenarios are defined as 12 units (one for each technology) and an inflexible demand, cleared on a day-ahead market.

 What are single hourly orders?